laravel-hyperf/laravel-hyperf.com/docs/docs/logging.md

 Laravel Hyperf's logging is based on "channels".
 Each channel represents a specific way of writing log information.
 For example, the `single` channel writes log files to a single log file, while the `slack` channel sends log messages to Slack.
 Log messages may be written to multiple channels based on their severity.

 Under the hood, Laravel Hyperf utilizes the [Monolog](https://github.com/Seldaek/monolog) library, which provides support for a variety of powerful log handlers.
-Laravel makes it a cinch to configure these handlers, allowing you to mix and match them to customize your application's log handling.
+Laravel Hyperf makes it a cinch to configure these handlers, allowing you to mix and match them to customize your application's log handling.

 ## Configuration

 All of the configuration options for your application's logging behavior are housed in the `config/logging.php` configuration file.
 This file allows you to configure your application's log channels, so be sure to review each of the available channels and their options.
 We'll review a few common options below.

-By default, Laravel will use the `stack` channel when logging messages.
+By default, Laravel Hyperf will use the `stack` channel when logging messages.
 The `stack` channel is used to aggregate multiple log channels into a single channel.
 For more information on building stacks, check out the [documentation below](#building-log-stacks).

 #### Configuring the Channel Name